Work-Study Dates & Policies

 Because Work-Study students are not eligible for benefits, Work-Study funds must not be used by the student’s employer to provide benefits such as sick leave, vacation or holiday pay.
 Also, Work-Study funds must never be used by the student’s employer to pay the employer’s contribution to Social Security, Worker’s Compensation, retirement, or any other welfare or insurance program.

-FWS regulation 34 CFR 675.76 requires that Work-Study students be paid at least once per month.
-The Work-Study share of wages paid to students employed under the FWS program shall not exceed 70% except in those cases where the Office of Scholarships and Financial Aid has reviewed and approved the position as:
+Work-Study regulation 34 CFR 675.76 requires that Work-Study students be paid at least once per month.
+The Work-Study share of wages paid to students employed under the Work-Study program shall not exceed 70% except in those cases where the Office of Scholarships and Financial Aid has reviewed and approved the position as:

 - A Reading Tutor for children in pre-school or elementary school or